 Ring of Brodgar to Stenness: 7.5 km / 4.5 miles

 Overnight: Hildeval B&B, Kirkwall

 An early start is the order of the day with a morning ferry from Kirkwall to the Island of Westray.
-On the crossing you may well be rewarded with sightings of porpoise and seals along with the ubiquitous fishing gulls and terns.
-Upon arrival you will collected for a guided tour of the island taking in the history and heritage.
-Noup head is a real highlight with its huge seabird colonies that include auks, fulmar, shag and skuas.
-The ferry returns you to Kirkwall for your final night on Orkney.
+On the crossing keep a look out for porpoise and seals along with the ubiquitous fishing gulls and terns.
+Upon arrival you will be collected for a guided tour with local experts who will take you around the island to experience the sights, sounds and solitude of this 'Queen of the Orkney Isles'.
+Slow down and take in the history and heritage of this tiny island—Noup Head is a highlight with its huge seabird colonies including; auks, fulmar, shag and skuas.
+Take the ferry back to Kirkwall for your final night on Orkney.

 One of the highlights of this walking holiday is the high standard of the accommodation.
 We use hand-picked 3 and 4 star properties to ensure that you enjoy every minute of your stay.
 All offer a warm welcome to walkers, traditional hospitality and delicious local food.
 We do recommend that you book this trip early as the area is always popular and the hotels and inns do fill up early, especially in high season.
 You will find descriptions, photos and weblinks to a selection of the accommodation below.

 This independent walking holiday is available to solo walkers but as all our holidays are priced per person based on two sharing there is a single supplement payable to cover the additional costs we incur.
 If you require single rooms within your party we will of course try to accommodate your request subject to availability.